fenimore/playbetter/README.md

 This plugin is tailored for, well, me:

 1. I use emacs keybindings.
-However, because firefox doesn't let me interrupt `Ctrl-N`, I use `Alt-N` for moving down a line instead.
+However, because firefox doesn't let me interrupt `Ctrl-N`, I use `Alt-N` for moving down a line instead. (and `Alt-P` for up whynot)
 2. The About screen is broken.
 I could fix it.
 But I know what it says.
 3. There is really only syntax highlighting for added functionality.
 Yup.